NREL/Marmot/docsrc/README.md

 ## Editing files

-All source files are found in the Marmot/docscr/source folder
+All source files are found in the Marmot/docsrc/source folder

-All files have a rst foramt, it is similar to markdown.
+All files have a rst format, it is like markdown.
-Files are layed out in folders with the same names as the online html pages.
+Files are laid out in folders with the same names as the online html pages.
 All folders have a index.rst file.
-This is the inital landing page of each tab on the webpage and controls contents and links to files in the same grouping, e.g get_started
+This is the initial landing page of each tab on the webpage and controls contents and links to files in the same grouping, e.g get_started

-## Publising
+## Publishing

 Once all edits are ready, commit changes and push to remote branch.
 GitHub will automatically update the docs within a few minutes.